ucsd-cse110-sp23/cse-110-project-team-5/README.txt

 5. Begin your prompt with "Create Email" and then follow this command with what you would like your contents to say

-6. "Send Email" sends the selected email
+6. "Send Email" sends the selected email to the email you specify after the prompt